Coroner: Breastfeeding mothers should not consume alcohol, after baby dies with high alcohol level in blood

 Two-month-old baby girl Sapphire died with an alcohol level in her tiny body which was more than six times the legal blood alcohol limit for an adult driver.

-A report on the inquest into the baby's death on January 2, 2017, in Ahipara, has been released today with coroner Debra Bell stressing the importance that breastfeeding mothers should not consume alcohol at any stage.
+A report on the inquest into the baby's death on January 2, 2017, in Ahipara, has been released today with Coroner Debra Bell stressing the importance that breastfeeding mothers should not consume alcohol at any stage.

-A toxicology report presented to the coroner showed the amount of alcohol found in blood from Sapphire's heart was 308 milligrams per 100 millilitres of blood.
+A toxicology report presented to the Coroner showed the amount of alcohol found in blood from Sapphire's heart was 308 milligrams per 100 millilitres of blood.

 Because the reading was so high another test was carried out to confirm the accuracy and it was found the readings were the same.